NJFC Conference

-The theme of the conference was the “AI Revolution and How Retailers Go to Market.”
-The event gave food industry leaders the opportunity to examine next-level discoveries redefining food distribution, AI infrastructure and supply chain relationships.
+With the theme “AI Revolution and How Retailers Go to Market,” the event gave food industry leaders the opportunity to examine next-level issues redefining food distribution, artificial intelligence infrastructure and supply chain relationships.

-From advanced data analytics and predictive insights to personalized marketing and smarter merchandising, AI is redefining how the industry connects with customers and positions its products.
+From advanced data analytics and predictive insights to personalized marketing and smarter merchandising, officials noted that AI is redefining how the industry connects with customers and positions its products.

 “The way AI technology is transforming our industry is nothing short of remarkable, and having leaders share their expertise helps us all navigate this rapidly evolving landscape with greater confidence and excitement,” said Linda Doherty, NJFC president and CEO.
 “I’m sure all our attendees learned something new.”